the movement practice of cinema antiplastique

 1. what is “intuitive movement”?

-Movement workshops at Cinema Antiplastique, led by Rania Lee Khalil (DFA; Doctorate of Dance and Video, MSW; Master of Social Work, MA Master of Performance Studies; BA Dance and Video) are about reconnecting participants with their own spontaneous, inwardly sourced and inwardly motivated movement.
+Movement workshops at Cinema Antiplastique, led by Rania Lee Khalil (DFA; Doctorate of Dance and Video, MSW; Master of Social Work, MA Master of Performance Art; BA Dance and Video) are about reconnecting participants with their own spontaneous, inwardly sourced and inwardly motivated movement.
 Because of the intuitive nature of this movement, it is often pleasing and productive, because it is automatically in tune with each participants own specific needs for release, rejuvenation and embodied reflection.

 2. do i need prior movement experience to participate?cinema antiplastique’s movement and moving image practice is designed for the people: no prior movement or workshop experience is necessary.